College of Liberal Arts & Sciences

 The submitted essays will be judged by a committee of Butler University faculty drawn from various disciplines, and members of the College of Liberal Arts and Sciences Board of Visitors.

-The prompt for this year's essay is: traversing a conversational minefield
+The prompt for this year's essay is: Why does a liberal arts education make you a better candidate?

 - Single spaced